escapetothekitchen/website/_posts/2020-10-04-barely-pumpkin-soup.markdown

 3. Add vegetables to pot.
 When it is boiling reduce to a simmer.
 4. Add pumpkin, garlic, and the rest of the water.
 5. Cook a little while. ( about 10 minutes)
-6. Add cream and stir thouroughly adding salt and pepper to taste.
+6. Add cream and stir thoroughly adding salt and pepper to taste.
 Start with about 1/4 tsp of each).
 Make sure its cooking on low.
 Cook for about 20 minutes.
 7. If you aren't a vegetarian/ have bacon and want to eat it, while the soup